govau/design-system-site/content/get-started/production-build.md

 layout: content/text-with-cta
 button:
   link: https://github.com/govau/uikit#how-to-use
-  text: GitHub Readme
+  text: Setting up for production
   type: secondary
   icon: github
 ---

-## Production build
+## Use the recommended production build

-The Design System is distributed through the [npm](ttps://www.npmjs.com) ecosystem and can only be installed through the `yarn` or `npm` command.
+A production build provides a solid way to set up your project.
+The build is maintained and is distributed through the [npm](ttps://www.npmjs.com) ecosystem.
+It’s ideal for ‘go live’ development.